A Note on the Hyperbolicity Cone of the Specialized V\'amos Polynomial: Introduction

 \section{Introduction}

-A homogeneous polynomial $h \in \R[\ul{\x}]=\R[x_1,\ldots,x_n]$ is said to be hyperbolic with respect to $e \in \R^n$, if $h$ does not vanish in $e$ and if for every $v \in \R^n$, the univariate polynomial $h(t e +v) \in \R[t]$ has only real roots.
-The hyperbolicity cone $\Co _h (e)$ of $h$ at $e$ is the set of all $v \in \R^n$ such that no zero of $h(t e +v)$ is strictly positive.
+A homogeneous polynomial $h \in \R[\underline{x}]=\R[x_1,\ldots,x_n]$ is said to be hyperbolic with respect to $e \in \R^n$ if $h$ does not vanish in $e$ and if for every $v \in \R^n$, the univariate polynomial $h(t e +v) \in \R[t]$ has only real roots.
+Originally, hyperbolic polynomials were studied in the context of partial differential equations, see for example \cite{Ga51} and \cite{HorII}.
+But recently, interest also arose in the areas of combinatorics (e.g. \cite{COS04}) and optimization (e.g. \cite{Gu97,Re06}).
+The hyperbolicity cone $\Lambda_{+}(h,e)$ of $h$ at $e$ is the set of all $v \in \R^n$ such that no zero of $h(t e +v)$ is strictly positive.
+It was shown by G{\aa}rding \cite{Gar} that $\Lambda_{+}(h,e)$ is the closure of the connected component of $\R^n \smallsetminus \{h(x)=0\}$ which contains $e$ and that $h$ is hyperbolic with respect to every point in the interior of $\Lambda_{+}(h,e)$.
 Hyperbolicity cones are semi-algebraic convex cones, as shown for example in \cite{Gar}.
-On the other hand, a spectrahedral cone is a set defined by some homogeneous linear matrix inequalities, i.e. sets of the form
+On the other hand, a spectrahedral cone is a set defined by a homogeneous linear matrix inequality, i.e. sets of the form